oldgerman/D1-mini-Plus-V1.0/README.md

 A development kit Improved from [D1 mini Pro V1.0.0](https://docs.wemos.cc/en/latest/d1/d1_mini_pro.html)
 ![](https://github.com/oldgerman/D1-mini-Plus-V1.0/blob/master/images/D1miniPlusV1-2rd.jpg)
+pin

-*Notice：The two spindles(pin5 and pin6) of cp2104 are welded together, which is a PCB design problem.
+*Notice：The two pins(pin5 and pin6) of cp2104 are welded together, which is a PCB design problem.
 The shared PCB file has been modified.
 ## Add connector & bolts for fixing

 <table>